grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Use sentence-style capitalization for _`<CURRENT TEXT>`_.

-If your heading contains capitalized words that represent product names, you need to add those words as exceptions in https://github.com/grafana/writers-toolkit/blob/main/vale/Grafana/styles/GrafanaHeadings.yml for them to be considered correctly cased.

 Vale considers multi-word exceptions such as _Grafana Enterprise Metrics_ as a single correctly cased word.

+If your heading contains capitalized words that represent product names, you need to add those words to the Grafana dictionary or the list of static exceptions in https://github.com/grafana/writers-toolkit/blob/main/vale/Headings.jsonnet for them to be considered correctly cased.

 [More information ->](https://developers.google.com/style/capitalization#capitalization-in-titles-and-headings)